Al-Tira, Haifa: 1948 ethnic cleansing

-The Palestinian historian Walid Khalidi described the village remains in 1992, noting that part of the village site had been incorporated into Tirat Carmel: "Some of the houses, such as one belonging to 'Irsan al-Dhib, remain standing.
+The Palestinian historian Walid Khalidi described the village remains in 1992: "Some of the houses, such as one belonging to 'Irsan al-Dhib, remain standing.
 The cemetery is unkempt and there are several broken gravestones.
 The remains of two shrines are visible and the school is used by Israeli students, both Palestinians and Jewish.
 There are forests and some residential houses in the mountainous part of the surrounding land."